-Students should adhere to the recommended course sequence in their program of study, unless otherwise approved by the department.
+Students should adhere to the recommended course sequence in their program of study, unless otherwise approved by the program leadership.

-Assignment to an internship or capstone course is at the discretion of the appropriate department, and some programs support only one of these options.
+Assignment to an internship or capstone course is at the discretion of the appropriate academic program leader and some programs support only one of these options.
 Students may take only one capstone or one internship in a program area.
 During the course of the semester, transfers from one project or work location to another will be made only in the rarest cases and under the most unusual circumstances.
-Such transfers must be approved by the department and the appropriate associate vice chancellor.
+Such transfers must be approved by the program leadership and the appropriate associate vice chancellor.